syafiqacity/Wise-Spend/README.md

 ---

+## Errors
+The mobile app is not a fully function app yet and is made using fake data which cannot be changed by users and most of the buttton is a dummy button which is an coding errors.

+___

 ## ✨ About

 SpendWise is designed as a simple and modern personal finance tracker where users can manage their everyday finances without relying on multiple separate tools.